APersonWhoLikesPasta/TextBasedFailure/docs/README.md

 * DEBUG_POINTS - Gives you 100 points
 * DEBUG_POINTS - Gives you *a lot* of points.
 * DEBUG_RAND - Simple test for the RNG.
-* DEBUG_MAP - Tests the map.
+* DEBUG_ROOM - Tests the map.
 You type the map inthe next promt.
 * DEBUG_FIGHT - Starts a standard battle.